How to Protect Your WordPress Files and Directories Using .htaccess?

 deny from all

-Once you have added the code given above, your wp-config file will be protected from being accessed by unauthorized users.
+Once you have added the code given above, you will block unauthorized access to wp-config.php.

 Many a time hackers leave the backdoor to access files on your site so that even if the hack is discovered and dealt with, they can gain easy site access in the future.
 These backdoor files are often disguised as WordPress files in the wp-includes or wp-content/uploads/ directories.
 And these are often .php files.
 In order to better secure your WordPress files and folders, you need to disable these sort of files from executing.
 This can help with your WordPress restrict access and that can be done by disabling PHP execution in these directories.